duckyafi/Gam-Commands/README.md

 <li>gam calendar [username] update owner [username] (this moves calendars resources to a new owner)</li>

+<li>gam all users print calendars (this command This example lists the calendars for all users)</li>

 <li>gam calendar [calendaremail] showacl (This shows who can access the calendar and who has permission)</li>

 <li>gam calendar [calendaremail] add [permission (owner|editor)] [useremail] (This changes permissions on a users calendars)</li>